Copp31/Code-parts/README.md

 #### :three: Step 3 : runTests() <a name="runtest"></a>

-Finally, it's important to change the name of the class in rt.runTests() with the class name:
+Finally, it's essential to change the name of the class in rt.runTests() with the class name:
 ```
 rt.runTests(EasyTest, type, classNameString, scriptPath, detail);
 ```